rdio/algorithms/posts/hello.md

 a first step, and one that hopefully we'll be able to share with the community in the coming months.

-As always, if you're intersted in helping us out with this and other challenges, [we're hiring!][4]
+As always, if you're interested in helping us out with this and other challenges, [we're hiring!][4]

 [2]: http://www.rdio.com/